-To be added to the waitlist, email email@example.com.
+To be added to the waitlist, email [email protected].

-Scholarships are available for this workshop.
+Scholarships have been awarded and are no longer available for this workshop.

 Susan Chang is a Senior Editor at Tor Books.
 She acquires and edits books for the Starscape middle grade and Tor Teen young adult imprints.
 After graduating from Vassar College with a degree in Medieval and Renaissance Studies, she began her publishing career at HarperCollins Children’s Books, where she worked for nine years before moving on to shorter stints at Hyperion Books for Children and Parachute Publishing, a book packager.
 In January 2004, Susan got her dream job at Tor Books as acquiring editor for the Starscape and Tor Teen imprints.